pedrofernandoch/only-geek-store/README.md

 * The system must provide accessibility requirements and provide good usability.
 * The system must be responsive.
 * The system must provide filtering functionality to choose products
-* The system should offer options for applying coupons when making a purchase
 * Customers can track the shipment of their order through the system
 * Customers can have a Wish list
 * News board from the Geek World
-* Product suggestion based on recent purchases
 * User area

 ## Project Description